SolraBizna/hubris/README.md

 (The call to the `longcall` glue bypasses recursion checks and certain other housekeeping, so you must be careful what you write inside.
 For one thing, you should only provide `#params`.
 If you are having trouble understanding these principles, you should consider just using the above code verbatim.)

+## Indirect Callers

+    #indirectcaller <routine>
+    #indirectcallers <routine>, <routine>, ...

+When placed within a Routine, indicates that that routine will be called through a function pointer, by the given routines.
+Hubris behaves as though the listed routines contain a `#call` to this routine, but doesn't actually generate any calling code.

+This is an advanced directive.
+If you don't know why you need it, you don't need it.
+(But if you do need it, there's no other way to accomplish it without generating spurious code.)

 ## Variables

 A variable declaration looks like: